Silver Lining Foundation: History

 In 2005, Chris and Lydia Yeung, along with their three children, came to China to work at an orphanage for disabled children.
 They returned to the United States that year, but in 2007, the Yeung family once again returned to China.
 Chris and Lydia started to work with the disabled orphans they met in 2005 and discovered that many of them were without jobs because of their disabilities.
 Lydia decided to help these young adults and started a swarovski crystal shop in a small apartment.

 In 2008, Silver Lining started to sponsor impoverished families whose children had cerebral palsy.
 The next year, Silver Lining foundation signed a five-year contract to reserve a building for future use as their first orphanage.
-In 2010, Silver Lining started to sponsor poverty stricken children in the DaHua mountain rural areas.
+In 2010, Silver Lining started to sponsor poverty-stricken children in the DaHua mountain rural areas.

-In the same year, the Silver Lining Foundation was officially recognized as a Non-Profit Organization by the Chinese and Hong Kong government.
+In the same year, the Silver Lining Foundation was officially recognized as a Non-Profit Organization by the Chinese and Hong Kong governments.
 Silver Lining created a rehabilitation center for cerebral palsy children in 2011.

 Silver Lining Foundation Projects

 Silver Lining Workshop

 The first of the Silver Lining Foundation projects, the Silver Lining Workshop, was established in 2007.
 Lydia said that the purpose of starting this workshop was to give hope and opportunities to individuals society had overlooked.
-The Silver Lining Workshop offers employees musical lessons, which have resulted in the starting of a band called "Inspiration," by the handicapped orphans.
+The Silver Lining Workshop offers employees musical lessons that have resulted in the starting of a band called "Inspiration" by the handicapped orphans.

 Silver Lining Orphanage

 In 2009, Silver Lining started an orphanage in DaHua, Guangxi, China.
-The Silver Lining Care Center adopts a new dimension to the structure of the orphanage.
-In order to provide a healthy home environment for the children, every six kids are assigned to a married couple, who live under the same roof.
+The Silver Lining Care Center added a new dimension to the structure of the orphanage.
+In order to provide a healthy home environment for the children, every six children are assigned to a married couple who live under the same roof.